dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 PAL must provide an OS abstraction layer.

-Each OS must provide mechanism for determining which sets of instructions are supported.
+Each OS must provide a mechanism for determining which sets of instructions are supported.

 + Linux provides the HWCAP detection mechanism which is able to detect current set of exposed features